At most, only 25% of dogs receive regular training. That adds up to millions of dogs with no guidance on good behavior.

 By following these general steps consistently, you are training your dog that they'll be rewarded for the behaviour you want.

 You don't give her a treat right away when she stops chewing and tugging on the leash, because then she'll assume the reward was for the biting itself.

 Instead, your dog knows she's rewarded for sitting, staying, laying, or whatever other activities you've trained her to do.

 When you're leash training a puppy that bites the leash, it's always good to start that training early.

 Sometimes, that's easier said than done, though.
-Maybe the problem has already started and you've only just realized that behavior correction is needed.
+Maybe the problem has already started and you've only just realized that behaviour correction is needed.

-Still, as with any animal training, the best course of action is to start training and rewarding good behavior immediately rather than working out bad behavior later.
+Still, as with any animal training, the best course of action is to start training and rewarding good behaviour immediately rather than working out bad behaviour later.

 Sometimes, your dog may be biting the leash because they're not being stimulated enough.

 Make sure you have tugging and biting toys at home that provide enough stimulation and play for your dog before a walk.

 Some of these toys even have treats embedded in them, which makes your pup work extra hard to earn it.
 This can be a good tactic partially because it may make a simple leash boring to your dog.